-In order to understand nonprofit accounting, it is important to know the difference between a fund and a program.
+In order to understand nonprofit accounting, it is important to know the difference between funds and programs.
 A true nonprofit accounting system tracks revenue from funds and expenses by programs or functional areas.
 Funds and programs are the core of nonprofit accounting.

 Main Difference Between Funds and Programs

 Funds are used for classifying revenue only, whereas Programs are used for categorizing your expenses by functional areas: